ace-wg/pubsub-profile/draft-ietf-ace-pubsub-profile.md

 the value of the CBOR byte string used as scope encodes the CBOR array [* [Toid, Tperm]], where each [Toid, Tperm] element corresponds to one scope entry.

-This document defines the new AIF specific data model AIF-PUBSUB-GROUPCOMM, that this profile MUST use to format and encode scope entries.
-In particular, the object identifier ("Toid") is a CBOR text string, specifying the topic name for the scope entry.
-The permission set ("Tperm") is a CBOR unsigned integer with value, specifying the role(s) that the Client wishes to take in the group.
+This document defines the new AIF specific data model AIF-PUBSUB-GROUPCOMM, that this profile SHOULD use to format and encode scope entries.

+* The object identifier ("Toid") is a CBOR text string, specifying the topic name for the scope entry.
+* The permission set ("Tperm") is a CBOR unsigned integer with value, specifying the role(s) that the Client wishes to take in the group.
 The set of numbers representing the role is converted into a single number by taking two to the power of each method number and computing the inclusive OR of the binary representations of all the power values.
+The roles a Client may take are Pub (0) and Sub (1).

 ~~~~~~~~~~~
-  AIF-PUBSUB-GROUPCOMM = AIF-Generic<pubsub-topic pubsub-permissions>
+  AIF-PUBSUB-GROUPCOMM = AIF-Generic<pubsub-topic, pubsub-permissions>
-   pubsub-topic = tstr
+   pubsub-topic = tstr ; Topic name or filter

    pubsub-permissions = uint . bits pubsub-roles